home - Electricity

 Panels

-Lightweight panels are easy to install, perfectly hide the unevenness of the plane and outwardly are in no way inferior to the original.
+Lightweight panels have a simple installation, perfectly hide the unevenness of the plane and outwardly are in no way inferior to the original.

-In the photo there are wall panels with imitation of a plastered surface.
+On the picture Wall panels with imitation of a plastered surface.

 Tile

 It goes well with a variety of materials, resistant to mechanical stress and temperature extremes.
-The tile perfectly imitates rocks such as pink or amber onyx, gray granite or deep green malachite.
+The tiles perfectly imitate rocks such as pink or amber onyx, gray granite or deep green malachite.

 Places of application of Venetian plaster

-Venetian finishes have an unlimited number of uses; they look equally good on walls, ceilings or other interior elements such as fireplaces, columns or various niches.
+Venetian finishes can be used in an unlimited number of ways, they look equally good on walls, ceilings or other interior elements such as a fireplace, columns or various niches.

 • On the wall.
 The preferred type of decoration, which is absolutely safe for health.
 Thanks to huge choice decorative performance, you can choose the most suitable option for any style direction.